dwarning/VA-Models/README.md

 ### Xyce

 Xyce must be installed and their executables in the PATH.
+These days only Linux executables with the ability to load shared libraries are available.
 Another prerequisite is the availability of ADMS.
 ADMS source code may be downloaded from the Qucs/ADMS GitHub project **[website](https://github.com/Qucs/ADMS)** .

 A user guide for Verilog-A models for Xyce can be found under the **[website](https://xyce.sandia.gov/documentation-tutorials/xyce-adms-users-guide/)** .